derekjchow/kelvin/doc/microarch/debug.md

 ## Overview

-The debug module implements a subset of the RISC-V Debug Specification, providing external debug support for the Kelvin core.
+The debug module implements a subset of the RISC-V Debug Specification, providing external debug support for the CoralNPU core.
 It allows a debugger to halt, resume, and single-step the core, as well as read and write core registers and memory.

 ## Architecture